iwanders/betula/README.md

 - The `basic` module holds the standard (non-event) implementation for a blackboard and a tree.
 - Holds helpers for `Port`s and `BlackboardValue`.
 ### Nodes
+The following nodes are created in this crate to facilitate unit testing.
   - `SuccessNode`: Always returns `Success`, may be a decorator.
   - `RunningNode`: Always returns `Running`, may be a decorator.
   - `FailureNode`: Always returns `Failure`, may be a decorator.